milesj/interweave/README.md

 ```

 Both unicode literal characters and escape sequences are supported
 when matching.
-If a match is found, an [Emoji](#rendered-components)
+If a match is found, an [Emoji](#rendered-elements)
-component or matcher factory will be rendered and passed the following
+element or matcher element will be rendered and passed the following
 props.

 * `shortName` (string) - The shortname when `convertShortName` is on.